jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-07.md

 Note 2.
 We are not here speaking of beauty and other 'perfections', which, out of superstition and ignorance, men have thought fit to call perfections; by perfection I understand only reality or being.
 For example, I perceive that more reality is contained in substance than in modes or accidents.

-So I understand clearly that substance contains more necessary and more perfect existence than is contained in accidents, as is well established from Axioms 4 and 6.
+Substance contains more necessary and more perfect existence than is contained in accidents, as is well established from Axioms 4 and 6.

 Corollary: Hence it follows that whatever involves necessary existence is a supremely perfect being, or God.

 Lemma 2: The nature of one who has the power to preserve himself involves necessary existence.

 Proof: He who has the force to preserve himself has also the force to create himself (Ax.
 1 0); that is (as everyone will readily admit), he needs no external cause to exist, but his own nature alone will be a sufficient cause of his existence, either possibly (Ax.
 10) or necessarily.

 But not possibly; for then (through what I have demonstrated with regard to Axiom 10) from the fact that he now existed it would not follow that he would thereafter exist (which is contrary to the hypothesis).

 Therefore necessarily; that is, his nature involves necessary existence.
 Q.E.D.